+Deferred tax liabilities and assets are not recognised for temporary differences between the carrying amount and tax bases of investments in foreign operations where the company is able to control the timing of the of the reversal of the temporary differences and it is probable that the differences will not reverse in the foreseeable future.
 Deferred tax assets and liabilities are offset only where there is a legally enforceable right to offset current tax assets and liabilities and where the deferred tax balance relate to the same taxation authority.
 Current tax assets and tax liabilities are offset where the entity has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.

 Current and deferred tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
 In this case, the tax is also recognised in other comprehensive income or directly in equity respectively.
+RHINOMED 2021